cs481-ekh/f21-na/docs/index.md

-# TODO - Github page
+# Environment was setup on the PC